lsst-sqre/sasquatch/docs/developer-guide/connectors.rst

 An InfluxDB Sink connector consumes data from Kafka and writes to InfluxDB.
-Sasquatch uses the Telegraf `Kafka consumer input`_ plugin and the `InfluxDB v1 output`_ plugin for that.
+Sasquatch uses the Telegraf `Kafka consumer input`_ plugin and the `InfluxDB v1 output`_ plugin implemented in the `telegraf-kafka-consumer`_ subchart.

 Configuration
 =============